swiftlang/swift-evolution/proposals/NNNN-default-isolation-typealias.md

 public typealias nonisolated = Never
 ```

 This typealias serves no purpose beyond specifying default actor isolation.
+To specify `nonisolated` using the `DefaultIsolation` typealias, the underlying type must be `nonisolated` exactly; it is invalid to write `private typealias DefaultIsolation = Never`.

 ## Source compatibility